Telecommunications in India

-According to London-based telecom trade body GSMA, the telecom sector accounted for 6.5% of India's GDP in 2015, or about ₹9 lakh crore, and supported direct employment for 2.2 million people in the country.
+According to the London-based telecom trade body GSMA, the telecom sector accounted for 6.5% of India's GDP in 2015, or about ₹9 lakh crore, and supported direct employment for 2.2 million people in the country.
 GSMA estimates that the Indian telecom sector will contribute ₹14.5 lakh crore to the economy and support 3 million direct jobs and 2 million indirect jobs by 2020.

 In today's period of progress and wealth, technological modernization is increasingly seen as a foreseen necessity for every country.
-With better technology and more rivalry from established businesses, telecommunications has entered a new era of development.
+With better technology and more competition from established businesses, telecommunications has entered a new era of development.
 The continuous rise of the mobile industry is linked to technological advancements in the telecommunications sector.
 The service providers' primary goal is to build a loyal customer base by measuring their performance and maintaining existing consumers in order to profit from their loyalty.
 The purpose of the paper is to address these concerns.

 History

 The beginning

+Prof. S. P. Chakravarti is known as the father of electronics and telecommunications engineering in India.
+He started electronics and telecommunications education, training and research in India.

-Telecommunications in India began with the introduction of the telegraph.
+Telecommunications in India began with the introduction of the Telegraphy.
 The Indian postal and telecom sectors are one of the world's oldest.
-In 1850, the first experimental electric telegraph line was started between Calcutta and Diamond Harbour.
-In 1851, it was opened for the use of the British East India Company.
+In 1850, the first experimental electric telegraph line was started between Kolkata and Diamond Harbour.
+In 1851, it was opened for the use of the East India Company.
 The Posts and Telegraphs department occupied a small corner of the Public Works Department at that time.

 The construction of 4000 mi of telegraph lines was started in November 1853.
-These connected Kolkata (then Calcutta) and Peshawar in the north; Agra, Mumbai (then Bombay) through Sindwa Ghats, and Chennai (then Madras) in the south; Ootacamund and Bangalore.
-William O'Shaughnessy, who pioneered the telegraph and telephone in India, belonged to the Public Works Department, and worked towards the development of telecom throughout this period.
+These connected Kolkata (then Calcutta) and Peshawar in the north; Agra, Mumbai (then Bombay) through Sindwa Ghats, and Chennai (then Madras) in the south; Ooty and Bangalore.
+William O'Shaughnessy, who pioneered the Telegraphy and telephone in India, belonged to the Public Works Department, and worked towards the development of telecom throughout this period.
 A separate department was opened in 1854 when telegraph facilities were opened to the public.

-In 1880, two telephone companies namely The Oriental Telephone Company Ltd. and The Anglo-Indian Telephone Company Ltd. approached the Government of India to establish telephone exchange in India.
-The permission was refused on the grounds that the establishment of telephones was a Government monopoly and that the Government itself would undertake the work.
-In 1881, the Government later reversed its earlier decision and a licence was granted to the Oriental Telephone Company Limited of England for opening telephone exchanges at Calcutta, Bombay, Madras and Ahmedabad and the first formal telephone service was established in the country.
+In 1880, two telephone companies, namely the Oriental Telephone Company Ltd. and the Anglo-Indian Telephone Company Ltd. approached the Government of India to establish a telephone exchange in India.
+Permission was refused on the grounds that the establishment of telephone networking was a government monopoly and that the government itself should undertake the work.
+In 1881, the government later reversed its earlier decision and a licence was granted to the Oriental Telephone Company Limited of England for opening telephone exchanges at Kolkata, Mumbai, Chennai and Ahmedabad and the first formal telephone service was established in the country.
 On 28 January 1882, Major E. Baring, Member of the Governor General of India's Council declared open the Telephone Exchanges in Calcutta, Bombay and Madras.
 The exchange in Calcutta named the "Central Exchange" had a total of 93 subscribers in its early stage.
 Later that year, Bombay also witnessed the opening of a telephone exchange.